Forest Lodge, New South Wales: Population

-At the 2021 census, the population of Forest Lodge had increased to 4,965.

-In the 2016 census, there were 4,583 people in Forest Lodge.
-37.7% of people were attending an educational institution and of these, 55.7% were in a tertiary or technical institution.
-In Forest Lodge, 49.6% of people were born in Australia.
-The next most common countries of birth were China 11.4%, England 5.0% and New Zealand 2.6%.
-62.4% of people spoke only English at home.
-Other languages spoken at home included Mandarin at 11.4%.
-The most common responses for religion were No Religion 51.8% and Catholic 14.5%.
-Of the employed people in Forest Lodge 6.8% worked in Higher Education.
-Other major industries of employment included Computer System Design and Related Services 4.0% and Hospitals (except Psychiatric Hospitals) 4.0%.
-The rate of car use was lower than average, with 32.9% of people travelling to work by car, compared with the national average of 64.6%.
-Of occupied private dwellings in Forest Lodge, 41.6% were semi-detached and 55.9% were flats or apartments.
+At the 2021 census, the population of Forest Lodge had increased to 4,965, from 4,583 people in 2016.
+78.9% of people were attending an educational institution and of these, 51.7% were in a tertiary or technical institution.
+In Forest Lodge, 55.7% of people were born in Australia.
+The next most common countries of birth were China 7.0%, England 5.9% and New Zealand 3.2%.
+69.9% of people spoke only English at home.
+Other languages spoken at home included Mandarin at 7.3%.
+The most common responses for religion were No Religion 61.3% and Catholic 13.7%.
+Of the employed people in Forest Lodge 6.1% worked in Higher Education.
+Other major industries of employment included Computer System Design and Related Services 5.8% and Hospitals (except Psychiatric Hospitals) 5.4%.
+The rate of car use was lower than average, with 14.4% of people travelling to work by car, compared with the national average of 57.8%.
+Of occupied private dwellings in Forest Lodge, 34.6% were semi-detached and 61.6% were flats or apartments.